waylenguo/teleport/rfd/0073-kube-secret-storage.md

   verbs: ["get", "update","watch", "list"]
 ```

 The RBAC only allows the service account to read and update the secrets listed under `resourceNames` entry.
-The `create` verb must be handled in a separate case because during the authorization of the request, Kubernetes does not know the resource name and cannot allow the resource creation [[1](#Links)].
+The `create` verb must be handled in a separate case because during the authorization process, Kubernetes does not know the resource name and cannot allow its creation [[1](#Links)].

 ### Teleport Changes